MicrocontrollersDev/AstleyBot/README.md

 * The commands "accept", "birthday", "defualt", and "undefault" will not work unless you change the role ID and either remove the `whitelist` property or add your server's ID.
 * The command "suggest" currently has my Discord ID and will not work unless you replace the ID with your user ID.
 * the command "rickroll" will not work unless you upload an MP3 titled "rick.mp3" to the same folder as `index.js`.
 * The welcome and Goodbye messages are guild specific.
 There are 2 example guilds in the provided copy.
-Replace the "ID" value with the server's ID, and replace the other IDs with whatever you want.
+Replace the `ID` value with the server's ID, and replace the other IDs with whatever you want.

 ## Useful things